commons-app/apps-android-commons/CONTRIBUTING.md

     - Please make sure that your Javadocs are reasonably descriptive, not just a copy of the method name
-    - Please do not use `@author` tags - we aim for collective code ownership, and if needed, GitHub allows us to see who wrote something without needing to add these tags
+    - Please do not use `@author` tags - we aim for collective code ownership, and if needed, Git allows us to see who wrote something without needing to add these tags (`git blame`)

 1. Write tests for your code (if possible)